Leaning Tower of Zaragoza

-The Leaning Tower of Zaragoza, sometimes called by its Spanish name, Torre Nueva (new tower), was a Mudéjar leaning tower located in current Plaza de San Felipe, in Zaragoza (in Aragon, Spain).
+The Leaning Tower of Zaragoza, sometimes called by its Spanish name, Torre Nueva (New Tower), was a Mudéjar leaning tower located in current Plaza de San Felipe, in Zaragoza (in Aragon, Spain).

 Over the years, the tower became an icon for the city.
 It was also the highest Mudéjar-style tower ever built (80 m) in 1504.
 It had a diameter of 11.5 m and a ground plan in the shape of a 16-pointed star.

 Built in the 16th century as a clock tower, it was built in brick in Mudéjar style by master builders Christians Gabriel Gombao and Antón Sariñena, Muslims Ismael Allabar and Monferriz, and Jew Juce Galí.
 Shortly after being built, its inclination could be noted, although it was said that there was no danger to its stability.
-In 1892, Zaragoza's City Council decided to demolish the tower, justifying the decision with the inclination and probable ruin.
+In 1892, Zaragoza's city council decided to demolish the tower, justifying the decision with the inclination and probable ruin.
 The decision was opposed by many intellectuals and part of the population.
 After the tower's demolition, citizens bought bricks as souvenirs.

 Description

 The tower was built in 1504 during the reign of the Catholic Monarchs.

 It had four heights.
 The cross section of the first was a 16-pointed star and the following were octagonal with angular buttresses, characteristic of these 16th century's towers and model and example for other towers, such as that of Colegiata de Santa Maria la Mayor, Calatayud.
 The building was decorated with geometric figures, ceramic, and openings with pointed arches.
 The top was added in 1749, being a triple spire, with slate roofs, removed in 1878 in its last years.

 The tower began to lean soon after construction, possibly due to haste while building the foundation and the first body.
 The southern part of the tower was forged faster than the northern part, which caused a difference in tension between both sides, which inclined the tower.
 It was attempted to remedy by reinforcing the foundation, but the inclination was maintained.
 Its inclination or deviation from vertical was nearly three meters.

 From the same 16th century on, the tower became a symbol of the city.

-During the French Sieges to the city (1808-1809), the tower was used to monitor the movements of French troops, in addition to give notice in case of danger.
+During the French Sieges to the city (1808–1809), the tower was used to monitor the movements of French troops, in addition to give notice in case of danger.

-In the 19th century the tower was heavily reproduced by painters and photographers, among them Charles Clifford, on October 1860, and J. Laurent, between 1863 and 1877.
+In the 19th century the tower was heavily reproduced by painters and photographers, among them Charles Clifford, in October 1860, and J. Laurent, between 1863 and 1877.
 It also was photographed by local photographers like Júdez and Coyne.
 Imperial Brands' defunct William's cigarette dedicated a picture and description as part of a collection's series about interesting buildings around the world.